-Parish Council meetings are public meetings and members of the public can attend to observe and are able to make representations to their councillors by invitation of the Chair under the usual ‘Public Open Forum’ agenda item.
+Parish Council meetings are open to the public.
+Anyone can attend to observe and make representations to councillors by invitation of the Chair under the usual ‘Public Open Forum’ agenda item.
 Members of the public are unable to take part in any other part of the meeting unless specifically invited by the Chair to comment on a particular agenda item on which they have some expertise.
 Sometimes the Parish Council may invite people to participate because they have some particular knowledge and expertise that would be helpful in the Council’s deliberations.

 A minumum of four meetings must be held each year, including an Annual Meeting held in May.
-Walsham Parish Council meets on the second Tuesday of each month in the Priory Room from 7pm.
+Walsham Parish Council meets on the second Wednesday of each month in the Memorial Hall from 7pm.
 If you are interested to listen or speak at the meetings, do please come along.
-Note meetings currently held online due to lockdown.

-At least three clear days notice is given of each meeting by a posting on the notice board near the post box in front of the Bowling Club and on this page of the site.
+At least three clear days notice is given of each meeting by a posting on the notice board near the post box in front of the Bowling Club and on this webpage.

 Special annual meetings